 Android Ah!
-What a wonderful piece of operating system to own and use, in fact it is now the most widely used mobile OS on the planet.
-Android is an open source mobile operating system based on Linux technology and especially designed for touchscreen devices like Smartphone’s, Tablet computers etc. There are many versions available in an android OS starting from Apple Pie (1.0) to the latest Jelly Bean (4.2).
-But many a times these high end devices encounter many issues and one such common problem is, “Android phone rebooting automatically” Therefore let us have a look at main reason for this problem and steps to solve it
+What an excellent operating system to own and use; it is now the most widely used mobile OS on the planet.
+Android is an open-source mobile operating system based on Linux technology and specially designed for touchscreen devices like Smartphones, Tablet computers, etc. Many versions are available in an Android OS, from Apple Pie (1.0) to the latest Jelly Bean (4.2).
+But many times these high-end devices encounter many issues, and one such common problem is “Android phone rebooting automatically” Therefore, let us have a look at the main reason for this problem and the steps to solve it.

 Causes: